blauwfruit/prestashop-plugin/README.md

 #### Update instructions

-1. log into the PRestashop admin
+1. log into the Prestashop admin
-2. 2.
-Go to *Modules and Services* > *Modules and Services*
+2. Go to *Modules and Services* > *Modules and Services*
 3. press *Add a new module*
 4. upload the latest .tgz the overwrites the old one.
 # Usage

-**More information on this plugin can be found on https://docs.pay.nl/**
+**More information on this plugin can be found on hhttps://docs.pay.nl/plugins#prestashop**

 # Support
 https://www.pay.nl